SciML/ModelingToolkit.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/JuliaDiffEq/SciCompDSL.jl/badge.svg?branch=master&service=github)](https://coveralls.io/github/JuliaDiffEq/SciCompDSL.jl?branch=master)
 [![codecov.io](http://codecov.io/github/JuliaDiffEq/SciCompDSL.jl/coverage.svg?branch=master)](http://codecov.io/github/JuliaDiffEq/SciCompDSL.jl?branch=master)

-SciCompDSL.jl is a domain-specific language for scientific computing.
-It is used to build computational graphs as an intermediate representation (IR) of scientific computing problems.
+SciCompDSL.jl is an intermediate representation (IR) for computational graphs of scientific computing problems.
+Its purpose is to be a common target for modeling DSLs in order to allow for a common platform for model inspection and transformation.
 It uses a tagged variable IR in order to allow specification of complex models and allow for transformations of models.
 Together, this is an abstract form of a scientific model that is easy for humans to generate but also easy for programs to manipulate.

 #### Warning: This repository is a work-in-progress